mb3online/article-challenge/exercises/sql/README.md

 3. Write a query that lists the models where there is no inventory available

-4. Write an SQL script that allows the user to add new orders to the inventory.
-The script user should be able to provide the model name, color, quantity and SalesPerson to perform the update.
+4. Write a SQL __script__ that can be used to add vehicle Inventory.
+The script should be able to add any combination of model, color, quantity and SalesPerson

 You should have _at least_ one `.sql` file but you can include more files.